xor-function/Black-Hole/README.md

 options:
-   -k   location of the public key in pem format for use in encryption -t   use tor2web to use exfil hosted on hidden service (yes/no) -a   trusted passphrase on the server hosting the cgi perl file -d   location of the data file you wish to upload -u   full url to the perl cgi upload app, if hidden service place .onion url
+   -k   location of the public key in pem format for use in encryption -t   use tor2web to exfil hosted on hidden service (yes/no) -a   trusted passphrase on the server hosting the cgi perl file -d   location of the data file you wish to upload -u   full url to the perl cgi upload app, if hidden service place .onion url